 ./update_ip.sh XXXXX XXXXX XXXXX mobrain.gnubila.fr XXX.XXX.XXX.XXX

-Here the first three XXXXX blocks are the secret API key and the last fake argument is the IP address that was added to the node, and that can be retrieved using the OCCI interface and the describe action on the compute resource (the Virtual Machine).
+Here the first three XXXXX blocks are the secret API key and the last XXX.XXX.XXX.XXX argument is the IP address that was added to the node, and that can be retrieved using the OCCI interface and the describe action on the compute resource (the Virtual Machine).

 Once this has been done, https://mobrain.egi.eu can be used to access the MoBrain Web Portal.